OPSILab/Cape/docs/install/install-cape-user-dashboard.md

 Open your favourite browser and point to that endpoint.

-Go to [Data User Self-Service Dashboard Manual](../dashboards/user-dashboard/index.md) section to learn how to use the Dashboard.
+Go to [User Self-Service Dashboard Manual](../dashboards/user-dashboard/index.md) section to learn how to use the Dashboard.